Emr03/DPM/README.md

-# DPM
+# JUST DO IT!!!
-code for DPM labs
+no seriously